NoharOSP/Perfect_Works_Build/README.md

 - Attack modifier: 12 to 14
 - Agility 7 to 8

 Stier was given a point of agility to help differentiate it from Seibzehn.
-They have very similar builds so while Stier was unironically very good it tends to be worse than Seibzehn once the Power Magics came into play.
+They have very similar builds, which led to Stier being outclassed by Seibzehn once Power Magics came into play.
 This gives distinctions to similar characters.

 Seibzehn: